What is Form 8-K?

 - It helps the investors and analysts in making the informed decision as their decision is based on happening of the events in the company in which they are investing their money or the company which they are analyzing for some purpose.

 Reading Form 8-K

-Generally, there are two major parts of this filing that includes name and description with respect to the event.
-The information depends on the fact for which form is filled by the company.
-For a better understanding consider the following some of the important situations:
+Generally, two significant parts of this filing include name and description concerning the event.
+The information depends on the fact for which the company fills the form.
+For a better understanding, consider the following some of the critical situations:

 - Material Definitive Agreement: In this case, the company is required to fill Form 8-K to inform the investors about any material agreements that are not made during ordinary business or when there are any material amendments against those agreements.

 - Delisting of the Company From an Exchange: In case of delisting, the company is required to file 8-K to notify the investors about the same and provide specific regarding the reason of such non-compliance with listing requirements of an exchange

 - Bankruptcy: In this case, the company is required to file 8-K to provide an outline regarding how the company is going to reorganize itself under Chapter 11 as such reorganization allows it to continue its operations but under the supervision of Chapter 7.
 Such information is vital for the investors as it has pertinent information regarding shares of the company and its plan of dealing out of the situation.

 - Acquisition or Disposal of Assets: In this case, the company is required to inform the terms and conditions of such transactions.